Faith. Service. Law.

 A Closing Thought

 The application process is intimidating, but the people who get into Yale Divinity School are not, on the whole, exotic prodigies.
 They are people who took the questions of their lives seriously enough to spend three or two years studying them in a structured way.
-If that is you—if there is a question that you cannot stop returning to, and theological education is the right next step for engaging it—then the application is worth taking seriously, and the school is worth taking seriously.
+If that is you—if there is a question that you cannot stop returning to, and theological education is the right next step for engaging it—then the application is worth your best effort, and the school is worth a serious look.

 If you have a specific question about the application process that this guide doesn’t address, I am happy to be reached.
+A necessary disclaimer: I have no professional affiliation with Yale University and no involvement whatsoever in the admissions process.
+Everything in this guide reflects my own experience and judgment as a graduate, not institutional guidance.
 I cannot make admissions promises and I cannot read application drafts on demand, but I can usually point you to the right resource or share what I would do in your situation.

 Frequently Asked Questions